gherbetto/barbershop-borodinski/README.md

 ## Disclaimer

-Please note no copyright infringement is intended, I do not own nor claim to own the provided design or the educational assets used in this project.
+Please note no copyright infringement is intended.
+The design is not owned by me.

 ## Support